wligithub/tax-tool/README.md

 ## Automated Personal Tax Preparing Tool for VMW-AVGO Merger

-This is a python based tool automatically calculates the cost basis of the VMW-AVGO merger.
+This is a Python-based tool that automatically calculates the cost basis of the VMW-AVGO merger.
 It can generate all data without the need for manually inputting per-lot information; you just need to download two files from E*Trade.

-This tool processes Gain & Loss file downloaded from ETRADE.
-It generates tax info for each row(lot).
-It also generates tax summary across all lots and AVGO cash in lieu fractional share info if applicable.
+This tool processes the Gain & Loss file downloaded from E*TRADE.
+For each row (lot), it generates tax information, including the cost basis for cash received as well as for converted AVGO shares.
+Additionally, it provides a tax summary across all lots and AVGO cash-in-lieu fractional shares.

+The tool supports VMW shares acquired via ESPP, RSU, NSO, and regular purchase, as well as VMW shares sold before and on the merge date.

+Note:
-Note: this tool is applicable only to US Holders of VMware Shares.
-It appears that non-US holders have been paid out the cash component as a dividend (instead of a share sale), which has substantially different implications to the cost basis of avago shares received and/or the tax treatment of the cash component.
+This tool is applicable only to US holders of VMware shares.
+It appears that non-US holders have received the cash component as a dividend instead of a share sale, leading to substantially different implications for tax computation.

 ## USAGE